 Adam Blakester of Starfish Initiatives notes that there are many more commentators offering opinions than activists willing to commit to a course of action:

 “…we need more people to take on active roles/work in leading and/or supporting the great transition.
 Such roles are far more involved than recycling and going solar, as important as they are.
 Such roles are about influencing greater changes, creating solutions, new systems and knowledge, building capacity and a zillion more things.
 In other words, more hands to the tiller and less arm-chair commentators and experts…being a good or better consumer is nowhere near enough.

-Exploring Mr. Blakester’s Starfish organization led me to the Great Transition Initiative. and prompted me to write a GTI summary post –I won’t go into detail about GTI any further here beyond this purpose statement:
+Exploring Mr. Blakester’s Starfish organization led me to the Great Transition Initiative. and prompted a GTI summary –I won’t go into detail about GTI any further here beyond their purpose statement:

 The Great Transition Initiative is an online forum of ideas and an international network for the critical exploration of concepts, strategies, and visions for a transition to a future of enriched lives, human solidarity, and a resilient biosphere.
 By enhancing scholarly discourse and public awareness of possibilities arising from converging social, economic, and environmental crises, and by fostering a broad network of thinkers and doers, it aims to contribute to a new praxis for global transformation.

 Addressing “thing” issues and changing the things we do is critical-we’re at a global environmental tipping point.
 But “thing changes” are superficial and unsustainable if the underlying attitudes, belief systems, habits and support systems, policies, practices do not change.
 And not just among a group of wild-eyed, bushy-haired “activists” but among the general population.
 A tall order that needs more than a deeply committed activist or two.